elyarenom3/wellbeing_llm/README.md

 - `steps(session_id, step_name, input_json, output_json, started_at, ended_at, meta)`
 - `plans(session_id, plan_json, signals_json, created_at)`

-You can query `steps` to debug each node’s input/output.
+We can query `steps` to debug each node’s input/output.

 ## Testing